 Location: 314 N Bishop Ave, Dallas, TX 75208

-Bishop Arts District is a tiny section embedded within Oak Cliff that is definitely a must see to capture some cute photos in Dallas.
+Bishop Arts District is a tiny section embedded within Oak Cliff that is a must-see to capture some cute photos in Dallas.
 Lots of restaurants, mid-century modern furniture stores, vintage clothing boutiques, and handcrafted soaps and candles are aligned all along the streets.
-This rustic little district definitely has a lot of character.

-One place I do recommend you stop by for a photoshoot is Emporium Pies, which is a bakery tucked inside the adorable cottage pictured above.
-Arrive early when doors open if you are wanting to capture uninterrupted photos at this delightful bakery.
-It gets extremely crowded and lines circle around the block.
-Grab a slice of pie when done and I suggest ordering the Smooth Operator!
+Be sure to stop by Emporium Pies for a photoshoot.
+This is a bakery tucked inside an adorable cottage pictured above.
+Arrive early when doors open for uninterrupted photos since it gets extremely crowded.
+Grab a slice of pie when done.
+The Smooth Operator is delicious!

-Bishop Arts District if free to stroll around, just arrive early, especially on weekends if you prefer an uninterrupted photo shoot.
+Bishop Arts District is free to stroll around, just arrive early, especially on weekends if you prefer an uninterrupted photo shoot.
 Arriving around sunrise is a great time to beat the crowds.

 3| Ronald Kirk Pedestrian Bridge

 Location: 101 Continental Ave, Dallas, TX 75207

 In my opinion, Dallas has one of the most stunning skylines I have ever seen.
 No matter how many times I have seen it still gives me goosebumps, every visit always feels like the first.